The Ultimate MOT Guide

 How do you prove you have an MOT?

 When your car has completed a successful MOT test, you’ll receive a VT20 MOT Test Pass certificate.
-The design of the MOT certificate changed in May 2018 to a new A4 design which lists any faults and defects in a way that’s hopefully clearer and easier to understand.
+The design of the MOT certificate changed in May 2018 to a new A4 design that lists any faults and defects in a way that’s hopefully clearer and easier to understand.

 If the MOT computer system isn’t working for any reason, an MOT tester can fill in a ‘Contingency MOT test certificate’.